Photocatalytic technology

 Infographic

-Future of photokatalytic technology
+Future of photocatalytic technology

 At Nanosci, we have developed and patented a complete and scalable air purification technology.
 Our team is involved in research on water purification.
 We expect to be ready to commercialize the photocatalytic water purifier within two years.
 We are working on the application of our technology to the production of hydrogen.